Columns

 It is important to note that patients that participated in this study also followed a lower calorie diet and a daily moderate-intensity exercise regimen.
 Patients were only followed for a 6 month period, so long term results have not been determined.

-However, it is important to note that there is not one magic diet, medication, or surgery that will be the answer for everyone in the fight against obesity.
+It is important to note that there is not one magic diet, medication, or surgery that will be the answer for everyone in the fight against obesity.
 In order to achieve sustainable results, we need to focus on implementing healthy life style changes that we can realistically follow on a daily basis going forward.
 Luckily, we have a growing arsenal of tools that can be utilized to support you in your weight loss journey.

 Visit a local health care clinician and if needed a weight management specialist to help guide you on a path to a healthier you!